-ComplaintIn those cases where a student complaint cannot be resolved by the Informal Meeting in Step 1, a student shall file a Student Complaint Form with the appropriate Dean no later than ten (10) business days after the first class day of the next semester following the occurrence of the event or act triggering the complaint.
-If the matter upon which the complaint is based involves a non-academic matter, the complaint shall be forwarded by the appropriate Dean to the Vice President of Student Services for resolution.
+In those cases where a student complaint cannot be resolved by the Informal Meeting in Step 1, a student shall file a Student Complaint Form with the appropriate Academic Division Dean no later than ten (10) business days after the first class day of the next semester following the occurrence of the event or act triggering the complaint.

+If the matter upon which the complaint is based involves a non-academic matter, the complaint shall be forwarded by the Academic Division Dean to the Interim Dean of Student Services for resolution.

-Step 3 | Review by Dean or Vice President of Student Services
+Step 3 Review by Dean or Interim Dean of Student Services